simone-silvestri/CudaNavierStokes/README.md

 - flux formulation to solve the conservative full split form of the advective terms

-validation case
+Text cases:

+substitute the globals.h to the globals.h in the src folder before compilation to run these cases

+Decaying Taylor-Green Vortices
-in the validation folder exchange the chit.h file to param.h in the src to validate with J.R.
-DeBonis, Solutions of the Taylor-Green Vortex Problem Using High-Resolution Explicit Finite Difference Methods, AIAA 2013-0382
+-> J.R.
+DeBonis, "Solutions of the Taylor-Green Vortex Problem Using High-Resolution Explicit Finite Difference Methods" AIAA 2013-0382 (Decaying Taylor Green vortices)

+Supersonic Channel flow
+-> Coleman, G. N., Kim, J., and Moser, R. D., "A numerical study of turbulent supersonic isothermal-wall channel flow"
+J. Fluid Mech, Vol. 305, 1995, pp. 159-183.